Skatteetaten/generator-aurora-openshift/app/templates/files/README.md

 ## How was this made?

-This is a spring boot reference application generated from yeoman template aurora-openshift using the following arguments
+This is a spring boot reference application generated from yeoman template aurora-openshift.
+The arguments used to generate this instance is in the file .yo-rc.json in the root folder.

-<%- JSON.stringify(dump) %>